reshinto/programming_language_syntax_comparison/readme.md

         false => "weird"
     }

+    # NEW SYNTAX
+    # keys are symbols in this case
+    hash_name = {
+        key1: value1,
+        name: "myName",
+        age: 123,
+        hungry: true,
+    }

     # Hash constructor notation
     # Create a new empty hash
     hash_name = Hash.new

     # Adding to a Hash
     hash_name["newKey"] = "new value"

     # Accessing hash value
     hash_name["hungry"]  # true

     # Iterating over Hashes
     hash_name.each do [keyName, valueName|
         do_something_with_keyName_and_valueName
     end

     # sort_by: Maps Hash into an array and then sort them via values in ascending order
     colors = {